BND Hamburger Icon

 Use the following strategies to ensure that your company is not greenwashing.

 2. Back up your sustainability claims with data.
 Keep current data available, and update it on your website and anywhere else you make sustainability claims.
 Only use data that can be verified.
-If possible, include credible third-party certification from sources such as the Carbon Trust Standard, Forest Stewardship Council, Rainforest Alliance, or Energy Star.
+If possible, include credible third-party certification from sources such as the Carbon Trust Standard, the Forest Stewardship Council, the Rainforest Alliance, or Energy Star.

 4. Clean up your operations.
 If you want to market your products as eco-friendly, you need to walk the walk by making sustainability part of your business model.
 Institute sustainable practices in your manufacturing, waste disposal and distribution operations.